pomegranar/vpnc/README.md

 1. Clone the repository with `git clone https://github.com/pomegranar/vpnc.git` or `git clone git@github.com:pomegranar/vpnc.git` for SSH (or just download install.sh).
 2. Go to the file install.sh with `cd vpnc`.
-3. Run the install script with `sh install.sh`.
+3. Run the install script with `zsh install.sh` for macOS and zsh systems, and `bash install.sh` for other Linux systems.
 4. Try it out by typing `vpnc` in your terminal.

 # Usage